Moon shadow in the age of disco . . .

-Towards the end of the the ’70s I lived in London.
+At the end of the the ’70s I lived in London for a while.
 My brother was in love with a Qatari prince whose main occupations were shopping and clubbing.

 As an adopted member of his entourage and with all expenses billed to the royal account, no libidinous caper was beyond the wish of this healthy young man.
-Before a night on the town, we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club or Ronnie Scott’s.
+Before a night on the town, we would meet at Peppermint Park then go on to Tramp, Sombrero, The 100 Club, Annabel’s or Ronnie Scott’s.

 Hot to trot to Ronnie Scott’s . . .

-of slipping heels on polished concrete, always wet.
+slipping on concrete, polished and wet.

-guided her pliant virtue to Peppermint Park
+I guide her virtue to Peppermint Park

-we tipped like notables and hoovered cocktails
+we tip like notables and hoover cocktails

 RIP Keith Moon b: August 23 1946 d: September 7, 1978 ~ Drummer, The Who

 © Rod McRiven 2017